-Deposits are carried at cost and consist of cash in bank, cash in State Treasury, and Short-Term Investment Funds.
-At June 30, 2017, these totals were \$7,197,648, \$2,391,841 and \$263,746,981, respectively.
+Deposits are carried at cost and consist of cash in bank, cash in State Treasury, cash on deposit with investment managers and cash in Short-Term Investment Funds.
+At June 30, 2019, these totals were \$888,648, \$1,188,318, \$47,935,130 and \$206,374,971, respectively.
 State Treasury Management Law governs the management of funds held in the State Treasury, and the Treasurer of State is responsible for ensuring these funds are adequately insured and collateralized.

 Custodial Credit Risk - Custodial credit risk for deposits is the risk that, in the event of the failure of a depository institution, the Agency will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
-The Agency has adopted the State Board of Finance policy requiring the use of depository insurance and collateralization procedures to manage the risk that deposits may not be returned.
-As of June 30, 2017, \$1,561,557 of the Agency's bank balance of \$7,225,079 was exposed to custodial credit risk.
+The Agency has adopted the State Board of Finance Policy requiring the use of depository insurance and collateralization procedures to manage the risk that deposits may not be returned.
+As of June 30, 2019, none of the bank balance of \$1,226,965 was exposed to custodial credit risk as it was fully insured by the FDIC.
+As of June 30, 2019, none of the cash in the Short-Term Investment Fund was exposed to custodial credit risk as it was collateralized with securities held by the custodial agent in the name of ATRS.
+As of June 30, 2019, \$2,225,416 of \$48,406,484 in cash held by investment managers was exposed to custodial credit risk as it was uninsured and uncollateralized.